-In order to ensure that active cables are not intermateable with passive receptacles, differentiating keying shall be provided by removing all the key slots from the plug connector and all the keys on the receptacle connector.
+In order to ensure that active cables are not intermateable with passive receptacles, differentiating keying shall be provided by having no key slots on the plug connector and the single key slot on the receptacle connector (per section TBD).
 In addition, two triangle icons on each side on the plug connector shall be added to the plug connector to identify an active cable assembly.
-These key positions and icons are summarized in Table 58.
+The plug connector key positions and icons are summarized in Table 58.